 Discover Vegan Italian at “Tutto Bene”- Melbourne

 Melbourne’s beloved “risotteria”, an Italian institution for over 15 years, is offering a vegan menu for the first time.
-Celebrating World Vegan Day on 1 November, the multi award winning Southgate restaurant will offer a vegan Italian menu of entrees, mains and desserts during a special Vegan Week from 1-7 November.
+The multi-award-winning Southgate restaurant now offers a vegan Italian menu of entrees, mains, and desserts .

 In collaboration with vegan Italian home chef Nadia Fragnito, who recently appeared on SBS show The Chefs’ Line, the menu will include indulgent Italian classics such as Lasagna (made with walnut ragu) and Tiramisu (decadent coffee liqueur layered with zabaione custard cream).

 “Under the guidance of Tutto Bene’s head chef, Nadia will also be ‘veganising’ Tutto Bene’s famous Risi e Bisi pancetta risotto, and creating a Calamari dish using King Oyster mushrooms, lightly battered with lemon aioli.”

 Nadia will teach a Vegan Italian Masterclass at 6:30pm on Thursday 1 November, where those who attend will learn how to make her famous vegan tiramisu, plus receive lots of helpful tips and recipes for veganising Italian staples like ricotta and parmesan.
 Booking in advance is highly advised, as Tutto Bene’s masterclasses typically sell out.
 The masterclass includes a three course vegan dinner, for just $85 total.
 Bookings can be made online.